input-output-hk/partner-chains-smart-contracts/docs/SIPs/10-GeneralDataBridge.md

 We will introduce a new validator: `PostBoxValidator`.
 All sidechains will observe this validator and handle new UTxOs as incoming messages.
-In essence this will be a lockbox validator never allowing redeeming, thus ensuring that the data is always available.
+In essence this will be a lock box validator which never allows redeeming, thus ensuring that the data is always available.
 Any mainchain contract can use these UTxOs as reference inputs, however they cannot be consumed.

-Apart from this `PostBoxValidator` we will also allow sending the message to an arbitrary address.
+Apart from `PostBoxValidator`, we will also allow sending the message to an arbitrary address.
 This will allow better integration with mainchain contracts, in cases when a protocol requires some UTxO to be consumable.